tcilloni/fast-webflow/README.md

 ## Getting Started

-1. Obtain an API key from WebFlow by following their [API Authentication Guide](https://developers.webflow.com/authentication).
+1. Obtain an API key from WebFlow by following their [API Access Token](https://developers.webflow.com/docs/access-token).
 2. Import the `WebFlow` class from the `webflow` module:

 ```python